 Abbott Lowell Cummings was Executive Director of the Society for the Preservation of New England Antiquities (aka Historic New England) and a member of the faculty at Antioch College, Boston University, and Yale University.
 This richly illustrated and highly detailed book describes how settlers in the new world drew from architectural techniques used in their native England.
-Well-authenticated structures that span the first century of settlement at Massachusetts Bay are indenified within Suffolk, Essex and Middlesex counties.
+Well-authenticated structures that span the first century of settlement at Massachusetts Bay are identified within Suffolk, Essex and Middlesex counties.

-Over two hundred First Period houses are still be standing in Massachusetts.
+Over two hundred First Period houses are still standing in Massachusetts.
 Ipswich is believed to have 59 First Period houses, more than any other town or city in the country.

-North Shore First Period and Colonial Houses: Photos, histories and descriptions
+North Shore First Period and Colonial Houses

 Ipswich: Every House has a story: Information from the detailed listing for the Ipswich Historical Commission.

-Ipswich First and Second Period houses: Featuring 139 Ipswich First Period and Second Period houses, their stories, and new high resolution photos
+Ipswich First and Second Period houses: Featuring 139 Ipswich First Period and Second Period houses, their stories, and new high-resolution photos